Wild World (song): Interpretation

 Some critics and music writers have deemed "Wild World" to be condescending and misogynistic.
 In her 1971 essay "But Now I'm Gonna Move," critic Ellen Willis described a method of revealing male bias in lyrics in which the listener imagines the genders reversed:

 By this test, a diatribe like "Under My Thumb" is not nearly so sexist in its implications as, for example, Cat Stevens's gentle, sympathetic "Wild World"; Jagger's fantasy of sweet revenge could easily be female—in fact, it has a female counterpart, Nancy Sinatra's "Boots" — but it's hard to imagine a woman sadly warning her ex-lover that he's too innocent for the big bad world out there.

+Lyric change

+In 2020, Stevens released a new, re-recorded version of Tea for the Tillerman to mark its 50th anniversary called Tea for the Tillerman^{2}.
+The album contained a new version of "Wild World", with an altered arrangement and lyrics.

+The new version removes the word "girl" entirely, only including "baby" and "child", as well as the line "don't be a bad girl".